FastCodeAI/DVDB/README.md

 # Introducing VectorDB: The Pocket-Sized Powerhouse for Your Mobile Apps! 🚀

-Ever felt the frustration of juggling between different databases for iOS and Android?
-Fret no more!
-We embarked on a heroic quest to create a local vector database that feels right at home on both Android and iOS.
-Enter **VectorDB** - your go-to solution for maintaining harmony in the mobile development realm. 🌐✨

-Born out of the need for a universal solution, we stumbled upon [SVDB](https://github.com/Dripfarm/SVDB) while building an iOS app.
-It was like finding a needle in a haystack, but for Android, the haystack was, well, needle-less.
-So we rolled up our sleeves and brewed our own concoction.
-After much tinkering, testing, and a few coffee spills, VectorDB came to life!
-It's like the Swiss Army knife for your mobile apps, only cooler and without the risk of nicking your finger.

-VectorDB is not just a database; it's a marvel in a class of its own.
-With its fluttering Dart wings, it seamlessly integrates into your mobile habitat.
-Need to make sense of your data?
-Just whisper sweet nothings to the OpenAI API, and it'll transform your input text into meaningful embeddings.
-More of a DIY enthusiast?
-Craft your own custom embeddings and let VectorDB embrace them with open arms.

-We're not just sharing a tool; we're handing over a torch.
-VectorDB is now open-source because good things in life are meant to be shared, like pizza... or Wi-Fi passwords.
-So, if you're looking to amp up your app with some local vector database magic, VectorDB is your loyal companion.
-It's like having a mini superhero in your pocket, ready to leap into action at a moment's notice!

-Join us in this journey, contribute your genius, and let's make mobile development a tad more delightful, one vector at a time. 🌟

-Happy coding! 🎉✨
+The VectorDB repository provides functionality to create a vector database locally on a device.
+We were working on a use case that required us to create a privacy-preserving vector database.
+Therefore, we began searching for a local vector database.
+We found SVDB, which provides local vector database support for iOS-based applications.
+However, to the best of our knowledge, no such vector database existed for Android.

+One way to address this issue was to write a local vector database for Android similar to SVDB, but the main challenge in this scenario would be managing two different vector databases for both applications.
+Therefore, we considered writing a unified vector database that can work on both Android and iOS-based applications.
+In this repository, we have created a Dart-based VectorDB that can be used in Flutter-based applications.

+We have benchmarked the performance of our VectorDB against SVDB on the iPhone 14.
+Additionally, we have also presented results on an Android device to demonstrate that it works on both devices.

+Feel free to try it out, and we hope that it will meet your use case.

 ## VectorDB Highlights ✨

-- **No Server, No Cry**: VectorDB lives cozily on your device.
-Build your fortress of vectors without the hassle of server upkeep!
+- **No Server, No Cry**: VectorDB runs locally on device.
+Build your vector db without the hassle of server upkeep!
-- **OpenAI's Right Hand**: With OpenAI Embedding support, VectorDB is like having a data wizard by your side.
+- **OpenAI's Embeddings Support**: Add OpenAI Embeddings in vectorDB in few lines of code.
-- **Custom Embedding Wizardry**: Conjure up your own embeddings and watch VectorDB weave them into its magical data tapestry.
+- **Custom Embeddings**: Create your own embeddings and add it in vectorDB instead of OpenAI embeddings.
-- **Unity in Diversity**: Whether you're team Android or an iOS aficionado, VectorDB speaks your language, making app development a breezy affair.
+- **Multi-platform Support**: Whether you're team Android or team iOS, VectorDB works on both, making app development a breezy affair.

 ## Launch Your Journey with VectorDB 🚀